 - Epic Fail: Crow shows how bad John is at doing math homework.Crow: (as Mary, exasperated) John, this is geography!

 - Hot for Student:Narrator: Was there a shadow of doubt in Ms. Granby's face as she looked at you?Crow: Or was it lust?

 - Kick the Dog: The riffers seem really upset when Mary gives in and helps John cheat.

-The MST3K presentation of Wild World Of Batwoman has examples of:
+The MST3K presentation of The Wild World of Batwoman has examples of:

 - Brain Bleach: Mike complains about being forced to consider the Tiger's hips.

 - Driven to Suicide: By the end of the film all three viewers are begging for the sweet release of death.Tom and Mike: [singing] Kill me, kill me, kill me, kill me right now.

 - Early-Bird Cameo:

-- Sanity Slippage/Ending Fatigue: As the movie just drags itself to the end, showing off another pool party with the Bat Girls, Tom just loses it:
+- As the movie just drags itself to the end, showing off another pool party with the Batgirls, Tom just loses it: